raffysantayana/slp-predicting-techs-rnn/README.md

 <a id='parse'></a>
 ### Parsing Data
 With the data in hand, I used the `slippi` library to read in each file as a Slippi's own Game object.
 Game objects have attributes whose values are sometimes other objects.
-Since each Slippi file has the same structure, I created a function `metadata_to_df` to parse the metadata of each game.
+Since each Slippi file has the same structure, I created a function `metadata_to_df` and `frames_to_df` to parse the metadata of each game.
 The objective here is to filter the games as needed.
 For example, I want 1v1 games, so I can filter for games where the team battle option is set to off.

 <a id = 'modeling'></a>
 ### Modeling